 Certain statements in this Annual Report on Form 10-K under the captions "Business," "Selected Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Financial Statements and Supplementary Data" and elsewhere constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 We may also make written or oral forward looking statements in our periodic reports to the Securities and Exchange Commission on Forms 10-Q, 8-K, etc., in press releases and other written materials and in oral statements made by our officers, directors or employees to third parties.
 Statements that are not historical facts, including statements about our beliefs and expectations, are forward-looking statements.
 Such forward-looking statements involve known and unknown risks, uncertainties and other important factors that could cause the actual results, performance or achievements of the Company, or industry results, to differ materially from historical results, any future results, performance or achievements expressed or implied by such forward-looking statements.
-Such risks and uncertainties include, but are not limited to. competitive pressures in the apparel industry, changes in levels of consumer spending or preferences in apparel and acceptance by customers of the Company's products, overall economic conditions, governmental regulations and trade restrictions, acts of war or terrorism in the United States or worldwide, political or financial instability in the countries where the Company's goods are manufactured, postal rate increases, paper and printing costs, availability of suitable store locations at appropriate terms, the level of the Company's indebtedness and exposure to interest rate fluctuations, and other risks and uncertainties described in this report and the Company's other reports and documents filed or which may be filed, from time to time, with the Securities and Exchange Commission.
+Such risks and uncertainties include, but are not limited to, competitive pressures in the apparel industry, changes in levels of consumer spending or preferences in apparel and acceptance by customers of the Company's products, overall economic conditions, governmental regulations and trade restrictions, acts of war or terrorism in the United States or worldwide, political or financial instability in the countries where the Company's indebtedness and exposure to interest rate fluctuations, and other risks and uncertainties described in this report and the Company's other reports and documents filed or which may be filed, from time to time, with the Securities and Exchange Commission.
 These statements are based on current plans, estimates and projections, and therefore you should not place undue reliance on them.
-Forward looking statements speak only as of the date they are made and we undertake no obligation to update publicly any of them in light of new information or future events.
+Forward looking statements speak only as of the date they are made an